Year 12 Music Composition Units 3 and 4

 Things to think about

-Creative work is assessed externally by the VCAA, and that means creative work needs to follow specific guidelines.
+Creative work is assessed externally by the VCAA, and needs to follow specific guidelines.
 There is some freedom, as long as certain criteria are being met.

-There is also a short end of year listening exam, again assessed externally by the VCAA, focusing on listening responses.
+There is also a short end of year listening exam, again assessed externally by the VCAA, focussing on listening responses.

-Reading music is a distinct advantage, as is some music theory knowledge.
+Reading and writing music notation is an advantage, as is some music theory knowledge.

 Things you can do now